aaronaddleman/mygitbook/README.md

 # My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This file serves as your book's preface, a great place to describe your book's content and ideas.

 # I wonder if this is a good idea